MicrosoftDocs/dynamics-365-fraud-protection/content/new-ap-schema.md

 ---
 author: yvonnedeq
-description: This topic outlines the schemas that are used in account protection. ms.author: v-madeq ms.service: fraud-protection ms.date: 07/07/2020
+description: This topic outlines the schemas for historical data uploaded in bulk as CSV files. ms.author: v-madeq ms.service: fraud-protection ms.date: 07/07/2020